-In the printer driver, you can view an unlimited number of custom Full simulations created using ColorWise Pro Tools.
-The number of custom simulations is limited by the available disk space on the EX8002.
+With Windows printer drivers, you can also view an unlimited number of custom Full simulations created using ColorWise Pro Tools.
+On Mac OS computers, you can view up to 10 Full custom simulations.
+The number of custom simulations is limited by the available disk space on the Integrated Fiery Color Server.

 If you are printing with the PostScript driver and have Two-Way Communication enabled, the name of each downloaded or custom profile appears in the CMYK Simulation Profile menu.
 If Two-Way Communication is not enabled, downloaded or custom profiles appear as Simulation-1 through Simulation-10.
-For more information about Two-Way Communication, see the printer driver help.
+For more information about Two-Way Communication, see Printing from Windows or Printing from Mac OS.